newrelic/newrelic-cli/docs/cli/newrelic_agent.md

-## newrelic reporting
+## newrelic agent

-Commands for reporting data into New Relic
+Utilities for New Relic Agents

 ### Synopsis

-Commands for reporting data into New Relic
+Utilities for New Relic Agents

 ### Options

 ```
-  -h, --help   help for reporting
+  -h, --help   help for agent
 ```

 ### Options inherited from parent commands